ec-edelivery/dynamic-discovery-federated-infrastructure/uc04-registration/README.md

 ## Running the PoC

-    # Start the PoC environment (ommite the folder uc04-registration if you are already in uc04-registration folder )
+    # Start the PoC environment (skip the folder uc04-registration if you are already in uc04-registration folder )
     docker compose -f uc04-registration/docker-compose.yml  up -d

     # Stop the PoC environment